MinhOmega/react-theme-switch-animation/README.md

 ## Notes

 - The hook is only available in the browser environment.
 So if you use NextJS App router or any other framework is use Server Component, you should use this hook in Client Component.
+- Currently working if the project is using TailwindCSS only.

 ## Features